-We planned on hiking the famous Skyline trail in Jasper National Park this September, but due to bad timing with wildfires, we had to pivot to another multi-day hike in the area.
-Luckily, last minute availability opened up for the popular Rockwall trail in Kootenay National Park, just a couple hours from Calgary where we were staying.
+We had originally planned to hike the famous Skyline trail in Jasper National Park this September, but due to the wildfires, we had to switch to another multi-day hike in the area.
+Fortunately, we were able to find last minute availability for the popular Rockwall trail in Kootenay National Park, just a couple hours from Calgary where we were staying.

-The Rockwall is a trail normally done over 4 or 5 days spanning three mountain passes and beautiful views of the namesake feature: the Rockwall, a vertical sheer wall spanning seemingly forever.
+The Rockwall is a trail that is typically done over 4 or 5 days and spans three mountain passes with beautiful views of the namesake feature: the Rockwall, a vertical sheer wall that seems to stretch on forever.

-Since we only budgeted time for the Skyline, which is a 3 day trail, we opted to hike an abridged version of this trail, which Parks Canada calls the “Tumbling - Floe loop”, which hits many of the highlights of the Rockwall trail while cutting some mileage.
-This trail reports is for this abridged version of the loop, so I did not get to visit Helmet Falls and the northernmost side of the loop.
+Since we only budgeted time for the Skyline, which is a 3 day trail, we opted to hike an abridged version of the Rockwall trail, which Parks Canada calls the “Tumbling - Floe loop”.
+This trail hits many of the highlights of the Rockwall trail while cutting some mileage.
+This trail report is for this abridged version of the loop, so I did not get to visit Helmet Falls and the northernmost side of the loop.

 Before the Hike

 We camped at Tunnel Village in Banff, so that we can start early the next day for our adventure.
 We also figured out the logistics of the car shuttle.

 The first day of the hike starts off at Floe Lake trailhead, we arrived there at around 10am after dropping the other car at the Paint Pots parking lot.
 The tril starts off pretty mellow by crossing the Vermilion River and taking us on a relatively flat ridge for the first 8 km of the hike.
 This part of the hike is entirely in a burn zone, so it is very exposed.
 I recommend hiking this part early in the day so it’s not too hot.
 Lucky for us, it was a cold and cloudy day, so the hike up was quite pleasant.